bchoi13/CyberProjects/AD_DS/Administer_Active_Directory_Domain_Services.md

    			IPv4: 172.16.0.100
 			Subnet Mask: 255.255.255.0
 			Default Gateway: 172.16.0.01
 	Also ping any random website to ensure you have external connection (ex. ping 8.8.8.8).
-No packets lost is a good sign If these do not work, you may need to go back to step 6 and ensure everything was followed accordingly.
+No packets lost is a good sign.

+ 	If these do not work, you may need to go back to step 6 and ensure everything was followed accordingly.
 If edits are made, then you will need to enter "ipconfig /renew" on the TAILWIND-MBR1 machine for changes to take place.

 2. Rename this PC and assign to domain
 		Windows Settings -> About -> Rename this PC (Advanced) *under related settings* -> change